Delayed Hawkes birth-death processes: Introduction

-Intuitively, we'd expect this process to behave similarly as the classical Hawkes process, although we'd expect less clustering of events, since we have to wait for a time $J$ for the excitation to start, inducing arrivals created by excitation to be further away from the initial arrival than would be the case for the classical Hawkes process.
+A typical realization of the delayed Hawkes birth-death process can be found in Figure~\ref{figDHreal}.
+Intuitively, one would expect this process to share some common features with the classical Hawkes process, but with a `lower level of clustering' of events: one has to wait some time (distributed as the random variable $J$) for the excitation to start, so that arrivals induced by excitation are further away from the initial arrival than under the classical Hawkes process.